CNTRPRTY/xcpdev-genesis/server/fednode/README.md

 fednode restart bitcoin
 ```
 ```
-# Continue checking until sync is completed, which should take around 48-72 hrs to reach 'progress=1.000000'
+# Continue checking until sync is completed, which should take around 3 days to reach 'progress=1.000000'

 fednode tail bitcoin